Twelve jobs you can do with a law degree

 Specialist legal publishers (both print and online) often employ lawyers looking for a change or seek applications from candidates with a law degree.
 The editor of TARGETjobs Law, for example, has a law degree and the LPC, and came to TARGETjobs via roles as a sub-editor, editor and then commissioning manager at a legal publishing company.
 There are a few training schemes available and most posts will be advertised individually when they become vacant.
 A background in law nurtures good attention to detail, an ability to write succinctly and good research skills – all useful attributes in publishing.
 Check out the Guardian’s media site and investigate specialist recruitment agencies.

-9. A graduate job as a management consultant
+9. Jobs for law graduates: a graduate role as a management consultant

 Legal knowledge is useful for many areas of consulting.
 Management consulting requires analytical thinkers who can work with everyone, from the chief executive to the operative, to help an organisation achieve its objectives or implement substantial changes to its working practices.
 Good research skills are essential in consulting: your clients expect you to get up to speed with their industry and business in record time.
 While some consultancies recruit continuously, many have application deadlines between October and December – see the employers listed in our consulting section to apply.